 Fifth grade is a year of growing independence.
-Students begin to enter the age where non-concrete thinking develops, and they begin to see a “whole new world” in their ability to conceptualize and process through complex thoughts and stories.
+Students begin to enter the stage of childhood where non-concrete thinking develops, and they begin to see a “whole new world” in their ability to conceptualize and process through complex thoughts and stories.
 This is the backdrop for students to study American history; the country moves from dependence on a king to independence with a new government.

-This is also the year when students begin building new friendships and practicing self-governance with their studies, their relationships, and their spirituality.
+This is also the year when students begin practicing self-governance with their studies, their relationships, and their spirituality.
 Teachers continue to direct students to pursue a deep love of learning and solidify their scriptural foundations.
 Journeying through fifth grade is an exciting adventure.

 Spelling, Grammar, and Penmanship

-Fifth grade students are immersed in a multimodal approach using the curriculum Spell to Write and Read.
-It teaches them the phonograms that are foundational in our language as well as rules for proper spelling.
-In addition, Spell to Write and Read teaches pronunciation and how to encode and decode words.
+Spelling instruction is phonics-based and follows the Orton-Gillingham approach.
+Phonemes and spelling rules are taught explicitly in a structured and sequential manner.
+Fifth graders manipulate a variety of Greek and Latin roots and affixes to build their vocabulary while continuing to utilize the spelling concepts they have learned in earlier years.
 All these skills aid the students in their growth as fluent readers.
-Further, the students both memorize and apply rules of grammar using the Shurley Grammar curriculum.
+Further, the students memorize rules of grammar using the Shurley Grammar curriculum.
 They then apply what they have learned, delighting in the cleverly crafted writing of our literature selections.
 Fifth grade students begin the year by proudly displaying their cursive penmanship on all written assignments, and they are encouraged to fine tune their letter formation throughout the year, adding excellence to their written assignments.

 Literature and Composition

 Using classic literature as a model for good writing, the Writing and Rhetoric curriculum leads the students through a classical method of writing known as progymnasmata.
 This employs the study of excellent men and women throughout history and what they wrote.
 While incorporating concepts they are learning in their grammar and spelling studies, the students write essays using a six-paragraph structure called a chreia.
-To create excitement and to nurture a love of learning through books, teachers and students dive into such books as Dangerous Journey, Carry On, Mr. Bowditch, Johnny Tremain, and The Bronze Bow.
-These classic stories integrate what the students are learning in their history and Bible studies.
-The classical practice of oral narration is utilized daily as the main method of assimilating text that is read.
+To create excitement and to nurture a love of learning through books, teachers and students dive into such books as Blood on the River, Tales from Shakespeare, The Witch of Blackbird Pond, Johnny Tremain, Amos Fortune, and Carry On, Mr. Bowditch.
+These classic stories integrate what the students are learning in their history studies.
+The main method students utilize to assimilate the text that they read is the classical practice of oral narration.
 Students also transfer their oral narrations to written narrations on a regular basis.
 This practice is foundational in strengthening the students’ abilities in reading comprehension, writing, and rhetoric.
-The students gather on the carpet for a special read-aloud time at the end of each day.
-Teachers delight in building wonder and enlarging the moral imaginations of their students through the expressive reading of Sign of the Beaver and The Horse and His Boy.
+In addition, the students gather for special read-aloud times each day.
+Teachers delight in building wonder and enlarging the moral imaginations of their students through the expressive reading of The Horse and His Boy, The Bronze Bow, and The Last BattleIn addition, students engage with their peers in literature circles each week.
+The students participate in meaningful conversations with their classmates in a small-group setting about novels such as Pedro’s Journal, Lion to Guard Us, The Sign of the Beaver, The Silver Chair, and Fever 1793.

 Students in fifth grade learn how to set up their own library accounts and how to independently use the automated catalog.
 They use the library to find resources for classroom research projects.
-They are exposed to the different genres of literature and hear reviews of specific titles from each genre.
-They learn to share their opinions about books read by writing reviews and doing class projects for their Reader’s Response choices.
+Students are exposed to the different genres of literature, and they hear reviews of specific titles from each genre.
+They are encouraged to share their opinions about books during our class discussions and share book recommendations with their classmates.
 Library skills are reviewed and reinforced.

-Within the Bible curriculum, fifth grade students walk through the life of Christ in the four gospels.
-The Apostle John’s words “In the beginning was the Word, and the Word was with God and the Word was God” (John 1:1) set the stage for students to understand the precept of studying God’s word.
+Within the Bible curriculum, fifth grade students walk through the life of Christ in the four Gospels.
+The Apostle John’s proclamation, “In the beginning was the Word, and the Word was with God and the Word was God” (John 1:1), sets the stage for students to understand the precept of studying God’s word.
 Students eagerly memorize several Scripture passages, and dramatic reenactment is also used for students to more deeply experience Scripture.
 In fifth grade, students explore the themes of conflict and liberation and walk through multiple conflicts of Christ’s ministry including the rejection of the Jewish leaders, the ideals of what kind of messiah was expected, and even death itself.
 Students come to see that Christ liberates his people by his death and resurrection.
-Teachers desire that students know that true liberty is found in Christ alone, and students explore the spiritual concepts of Christ freeing them from the bondage of sin and death, the good news of Christ’s salvation, and living in obedience to Christ and his Word.
-The ultimate goal of fifth grade biblical teaching is for students to develop a love for the Savior and the Bible.
+A study of Dangerous Journey further illustrates these concepts and deepens their understanding of their walk as Christians.
+Teachers desire for students to know that true liberty is found in Christ alone, and students explore the spiritual concepts of Christ freeing them from the bondage of sin and death, the good news of Christ’s salvation, and living in obedience to Christ and his Word.
+The ultimate goal of fifth grade biblical teaching is for students to develop a love for their Savior and the Bible.

 The room is dark.
-The teacher, dressed as a sailor of the 1700s, invites students into the classroom with a blow of her brass ship’s whistle.
+The teacher, dressed as a sailor of the 1700s, invites students into the classroom with a blow of her ship’s brass whistle.
 Once inside, a true tale is told of the HMS Association naval disaster and the greatest technological problem of the sixteenth century—how to accurately find one’s longitude.
 In this manner, fifth grade students launch into a study of navigation, learning about latitude, longitude, compasses, sextants, and triangulation.
-Fifth grade students learn about the European explorers’ travels to the new world.
-Thus, history becomes a springboard for the fifth grade science “exploration” of the ocean currents, seafloor features, and physical life zones of the earth’s giant oceans.
-Using demonstrations, experimentation, and other engaging activities, fifth grade science students investigate the earth’s atmosphere and weather, microscopes and microscopic organisms, and electricity.
-In late fall, students take a field trip to Tarpon Springs, Florida, and see the sponge docks, largely operated by the sizable Greek community in that area.
-They take a boat eco tour to Anclote Key where they have a beach scavenger hunt.
-Lunch, a sampling of traditional Greek foods, is followed by a late afternoon visit to the Tarpon Springs aquarium where they see a dive show.
+Fifth grade students learn about the European explorers’ travels to the New World.
+Thus, history becomes a springboard for the fifth grade science “exploration” of the ocean currents, seafloor features, and physical life zones of Earth’s giant oceans.
+Using demonstrations, experimentation, and other engaging activities, fifth grade science students investigate Earth’s atmosphere and weather, microscopes and microscopic organisms, and electricity.

-In the fifth grade, students develop their drawing skills by working on projects such as still-life arrangements and portraits that were prominent during the Age of Exploration and the Enlightenment (e.g., baroque, neoclassical, romantic).
+In the fifth grade, students develop their drawing skills by working on projects such as still-life arrangements and portraits, which were prominent during the Age of Exploration and the Enlightenment (e.g., baroque, neoclassical, and romantic).
 Students explore the art and lives of well-known artists during these periods as a way of developing their drawing skills.
 They study asymmetry and various ways of creatively composing an art piece.
-Students are encouraged to use a variety of media (watercolors, colored pencils, and printmaking) as they explore their own strengths and weaknesses while continuing to grow in their understanding of how to successfully use the elements of design.
+Students are encouraged to use a variety of media (watercolors, colored pencils, and collage) as they explore their own strengths and weaknesses while continuing to grow in their understanding of how to successfully use the elements of design.

 In fifth grade, the students perform Brave and Free, a play encapsulating everything they have learned in their history studies throughout the year.
 The students are given full responsibility in the running of the performance.
 Teachers are not available for prompting.
 Students are encouraged to work together to cover any mistakes that might be made.
 They are responsible for many props and costume pieces as well as making many entrances and exits without adult assistance.

 In fifth grade, students and teachers embrace the importance of a sound mind in a sound body.
 The Geneva School is committed to providing a curriculum in physical education that allows frequent and diverse opportunities to engage in physical activities necessary to support a healthy mind and body.
 Fifth grade students develop specific sports skills through practice drills and modified game play.
 Throughout the year, students learn the basic rules of a variety of sports and games, both individual sports and team sports.
 Students also build health and fitness through strength and flexibility conditioning with an emphasis on cardiovascular endurance.
 Fifth graders continue to develop motor proficiency through expressive play and creative movements such as rhythm activities.
-Prior to their trip to Williamsburg, students learn traditional colonial dances in PE.
+Prior to George Washington’s Birthday Ball, students learn traditional colonial dances in PE.

 Field Trips and Culminating Events